augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/index.md

 # CoupledElectricMagneticDipoles.jl

-Welcome on the documentation website for the coupled electric and magnetic dipoles (CEMD) method implementation in Julia!
+Welcome on the documentation website for the coupled electric and magnetic dipoles (CEMD), or discrete dipoles approximation (DDA) method implementation in Julia!
 On this website, you will find all the description of the functions implemented in this library.
-Please read carefully the next sections in order to be ready to code with CoupledElectricMagneticDipoles.jl!
+Please, read carefully the next sections in order to be ready to code with CoupledElectricMagneticDipoles.jl!

 ## How to use this website
 This website is divided in three parts.
 The first one is the theory tab, in which you will be able to find the derivations of all the formulas that are used in this software.
-The, 7 tabs are dedicated to the 7 submodules of the software:
+The next tab is dedicated to the 7 submodules of the software:

 - DDACore: Contains the functions to solve the coupled dipoles system of equations.
 - GreenTensors: Contains functions to compute the electric and magnetic or both green tensors.